Chiropractics: Treating Whiplash After a Car Accident

 Whiplash is a soft-tissue injury that can take time to heal completely.
 In fact, one study found that around 3 in every 4 people who went to the emergency room due to a car accident still experienced pain a month and a half later.
 Additionally, other research suggests that 1 in every 4 people are still dealing with symptoms related to a whiplash injury six months down the line.

 If a car accident victim doesn’t get care right away, their whiplash injury could cause complications for years.
 When healing beings for soft tissue damage, scar tissue can accumulate.
 And, if the impact pushed the spine out of alignment and mobility isn’t restored before scarring begins, it can impair normal functioning.

 Benefits of Chiropractic Care

-A chiropractor, like a chiropractor for a car accident injury in Kennewick, WA from Northwest Injury Clinics, is uniquely suited to treat whiplash in car accident victims because they learned how to care for neck and back injuries without the use of pharmaceuticals.
+A chiropractor, like a chiropractor for a car accident injury is uniquely suited to treat whiplash in car accident victims because they learned how to care for neck and back injuries without the use of pharmaceuticals.
 By using drug-free approaches such as spinal adjustments, joint manipulation, massage, ultrasound therapy, electrical stimulation, and heat therapy, many patients can avoid undergoing surgery for whiplash damage.
 Here are examples of potential benefits that can result from chiropractic care:

 - Pain Relief: Soft tissue injuries in particular can take several months to heal completely, and many car accident victims report a decrease in pain after only a few treatment sessions.